 - Note: This is not a test for soil or water contamination or toxicity, and the test does not provide soil texture.

 Why not go directly through a commercial lab?

-At initial review, it may seem more cost-effective to send your sample directly to a commercial lab.
-However, Michigan is unique in the diversity of crops grown.
-MSU provides specific recommendations for the unique needs of several hundred crops, many of which are not covered by recommendations from commercial labs.
-Also, the recommendations from a commercial lab will not be reflective of Michigan’s different soil types and climate.
+MSU provides specific recommendations for the unique needs of over one hundred crops, many of which are not covered by recommendations from commercial labs.
 MSU’s recommendations are built on decades of research and designed to optimize plant health and productivity while protecting Michigan’s soils and abundant water resources.

 Other fertilizer recommendations will often be higher than what is provided by MSU Extension, resulting in higher input costs for fertilizer and potentially detrimental effects on the environment.
-Thus, the initial savings on testing your soil directly through a commercial lab may be lost, in the long run, as you pay for additional—and unnecessary—fertilizer and soil amendments.
+Thus, any initial savings on testing your soil directly through a commercial lab may be lost, in the long run, as you pay for additional — and unnecessary — fertilizer and soil amendments.

 Finally, MSU Extension may not have the capacity to assist in interpreting results obtained through other sources.
 To be assured that you have the current MSU recommendations for fertilizer and soil amendments, please use the new MSU Extension soil testing program for your home lawn and garden or commercial soil testing needs!